enessmr/hyprmaterial3/README.md

 ## Technical Support

-email me to enessmr22@proton.me or open an issue
+open an issue
+Dont have a GH account?
+Go f&%k yourself